 - · EDIS module

 - · crank wheel

 - crank variable reluctor sensor (VRS)

 - and one or more coil pack(s).

-Note that in North America, Ford stopped using the external EDIS module in 1996, and integrated the ignition module into the ECU.
-Cars that do not have the external EDIS module can use the Toothed Wheel mode.
+Note that in North America, Ford stopped using the external EDIS module in 1996.
+Cars that do not have the internal EDIS module can use the Toothed Wheel mode.